-Non-Designated Heritage Assets in the Parish of Eglingham Grid Ref Ref Interest Description and Significance Ellsnook Plantation milepost E417877 N619240 N16836 Historic A milepost has been seen here on this stretch of the B6341, which was the former A1; such monuments were set up to mark the distances between major centres, with the inscription for Alnwick (4 miles) and Belford (10 miles).
-Home Farm, Charlton Hall (Eglingham) E417781 N622370 N28217 Architectural, aesthetic, and historic interest The farmstead comprises an E-plan building, small house, gingang, smithy, lean-to shed, detached shed building, and a modern pole barn with later shed.
+Non-Designated Heritage Assets in the Parish of Eglingham Grid Ref HER ref Interest Description and Significance 3.
+Ellsnook Plantation milepost E417877 N619240 N16836 Historic A milepost has been seen here on this stretch of the B6341, which was the former A1; such monuments were set up to mark the distances between major centres, with the inscription for Alnwick (4 miles) and Belford (10 miles).
+4. Home Farm, Charlton Hall (Eglingham) E417781 N622370 N28217 Architectural, aesthetic and historic interest The farmstead comprises an E-plan building, small house, gingang, smithy, lean-to shed, detached shed building, and a modern pole barn with later shed.
 The old buildings are built of the local sandstone with slate roofs, except for the shed building which has a corrugated steel roof.
 The farm buildings are shown on the first edition Ordnance Survey map and include the main E-plan building with a building to the southwest.
 A sale plan of 1878 shows the main block as three buildings around a courtyard, with no gingang and the southwest range and farmhouse detached.
 The second edition Ordnance Survey map of 1899 shows a shed on the north side of the main range and two detached buildings to the north.
 The smithy at the north end was added after 1926.
+The farm buildings are typical of their location and period and retain some features of significance.
+No original internal features, apart from those in the relatively recent smithy, survive intact.
+The most unusual feature at Home Farm is the penciled graffiti on two doors in the old granary.
+These offer